 4 questions to ask about your options

-When deciding between fixed-rate student loans from the federal government and variable interest rate private loans, it’s important to ask yourself the following questions:
+When deciding between fixed or variable rate student loans, it’s important to ask yourself the following questions:

 - Do I qualify for federal subsidized student loans to help me avoid accruing interest while I’m in school?

 - Can I afford to make student loan payments while I’m in school?

 - Is there a chance I will need the protections that come with federal student loans?

 - Do I have good enough credit to qualify for the lowest private student loan variable interest rate?